oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 <!-- In this step, you learned about continuous configuration drift monitoring of database targets against a reference target for initialization parameters using customized configuration monitoring template.
 This can be customized to align with your policies.
 By establishing a configuration drift definition, you can continuously monitor any configuration changes that can be potentially secure risk and remediate the drift immediately. -->

-## Task 5: Database Security Compliance
+## Task 5: Health Insurance Portability and Accountability(HIPAA)  compliance
 ### Overview

 Compliance Management provides the ability to evaluate the compliance of targets and systems as they relate to business best practices for configuration, security, and storage.